Healthy Homes Assessment Wellington Central

 Home Assessments Wellington Central for Rental Properties

-There are numerous things to be able to examine in a home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of concerns to be able to examine in the home evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
+There are a few examples:

-The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling can have a significant impact for property managers and landlords.
-For professional guidance, contact us today to schedule your rental property house evaluation.
+The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling could be significant for property owners and landlords.
+For expert advice get in touch today and book your rental property home evaluation.

 home assessments for rental properties